-Earn the following credits in the Foundational Tier courses (students entering Westminster are expected to enroll in these courses or, in the case of MAT 114, MAT 121 or MAT 124 an appropriate prerequisite, in their first semester):
+Earn the following credits in the Foundational Tier courses (students entering Westminster are expected to enroll in these courses or, in the case of MAT 114 or MAT124, an appropriate prerequisite, in their first semester):

 ENG 103 Academic Writing 3 hrs.

-MAT 114, MAT 121, or MAT 124 Statistics,
+MAT 114 Elementary Statistics or

-Precalculus or Calculus I 3-5 hrs.
+MAT 124 Calculus I 3-5 hrs.

 WSM 101 Westminster Seminar 3 hrs.

 FL 101, initial semester of foreign language 4 hrs.